LazyFace/CSVTableSerializer/README.md

 # CSV Table Serializer

-A Python application that allows you to generate tables from CSV files using the Pandas library.
+A Python application that allows you to generate tables from CSV file using the Pandas library.
 It also utilizes an HTML template to format and display these tables.

 ## Technologies Used